wwnorton/style/guides-website/docs/javascript-style.md

 var obj = { foo: 42 };
 ```

+### Trailing Spaces

-### Avoid trailing spaces at the end of lines.
+Avoid trailing spaces at the end of lines.

 eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)

+### Multiple Empty Lines

-### Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files.
+Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files.

 eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

 ```javascript